-HMS Program Over Budget, Behind Schedule, and Not Meeting Performance Requirements behind schedule 4 years, and does not meet all system performance requirements.
+HMS Program Over Budget, Behind Schedule, and Not Meeting Performance Requirements

+(FOUC) The HMS program is estimated to cost about (6)(4),(6)(5) over budget, is behind schedule 4 years, and does not meet all system performance requirements.
 These conditions occurred because in June 2011, the USD(AT&L) directed the HMS program office to initiate a new full and open competition for production radios.
 In addition, the USD(AT&L) prematurely approved the HMS program to enter Milestone C (the production and deployment phase) and procure and test initial production radios from the development contractor, even though the radios did not meet system performance requirements and the program manager did not have approved test and evaluation master plans.
 During the audit, in May 2014, the USD(AT&L) approved the new acquisition strategy for the full and open competition.
 As a result, the HMS program:

-- will incur in significant cost increases, of which results from the change in the acquisition strategy; - has spent to fund the development, procurement, and testing of radios on the development contract after being directed to change the acquisition strategy to a full and open competition for production radios and in addition will not award the production contract based on the development contract; - will increase the overall lifecycle support costs for the Rifleman by one and by of the Manpack for each additional design; - has delayed the production decisions by 4 years which will consequently delay the planned fielding schedule to the warfighters; and - has fielded to the warfighters radios that did not meet performance requirements.
+- will incur (b) (4) in significant cost increases, of which (b)(4) results from the change in the acquisition strategy; - has spent (b) (4) to fund the development, procurement, and testing of radios on the development contract after being directed to change the acquisition strategy to a full and open competition for production radios and in addition will not award the production contract based on the development contract; - will increase the overall lifecycle support costs for the Rifleman and by (b) (4) for the Manpack for each additional design; - has delayed the production decisions by 4 years which will consequently delay the planned fielding schedule to the warfighters; and - has fielded to the warfighters radios that did not meet performance requirements.